rigetti/pyquil/docs/source/introducing_v4.rst

     api_options = QPUCompilerAPIOptions()
     api_options.v2(
-        # See API docs for QPUCompilerAPIOptions for more information on these parameters
+        # See API docs for QPUCompilerAPIOptions for more information on this and other parameters
        passive_reset_delay_seconds=0.0002
     )